Boahan/Naukri/README.md

 # Naukri

-This repository is a parent repository for my UI/UX design projects.
-These projects are mostly front-end and are made by me to showcase and refine my front-end skills.
+This is a job opening website that allows job seekers to search for jobs and employers to post job openings.

 **Project Screenshots**